soukoku/FileProviders.Zip/README.md

 # About
-Allows using zip files as FS provider for aspnet core's static files abstractions.
+Allows using zip files as FS provider for aspnet core's static files middleware.
 A single zip file can serve as a root file system when used this way.